 An extensive and costly maintenance and capital program has been required to keep the Tappan Zee Bridge's structural elements in a state of good repair.
-However, the existing Tappan Zee Bridge falls short of current engineering standards.
+However, despite these efforts, the existing Tappan Zee Bridge falls short of current engineering standards.